Minibatch vs Local SGD with Shuffling: Tight Convergence Bounds and Beyond: Matching lower bounds

 \subsection{Lower bounds for local $\randshuf$}

 In this subsection, we present lower bounds for local $\randshuf$.
 We prove two bounds that correspond to homogeneous and heterogeneous cases.
-By combining the two bounds, we get a lower bound that matches our upper bound \eqref{eq:thm-localRS} in Theorem~\ref{thm:localRS}. \begin{theorem}[Lower bound for local $\randshuf$: homogeneous case] Suppose that local $\randshuf$ has parameters satisfying Assumption~\ref{assm:algo-param}.
-Additionally, assume that $B$ is a multiple of $4$ and $MB \leq NK$.
+By combining the two bounds, we get a lower bound that matches our upper bound \eqref{eq:thm-localRS} in Theorem~\ref{thm:localRS} up to a factor of $\kappa^2$. \begin{theorem}[Lower bound for local $\randshuf$: homogeneous case] Suppose that local $\randshuf$ has parameters satisfying Assumption~\ref{assm:algo-param}.
+Additionally, assume that $B$ is a multiple of $4$.
 Then, there exist large enough constants $c_3, c_4 > 0$ such that the following holds: For $L$ and $\mu$ satisfying $\kappa = \frac{L}{\mu} \geq c_3$, there exists a function $F \in \funcclscmp(L, \mu, \nu, 0)$ such that for any constant step-size $\eta$,

 \end{theorem} \begin{proof} The proof is in Appendix~\ref{sec:proof-thm-localRS-LB}.
 For the large-epoch lower bounds in Theorems~\ref{thm:minibatchRS-LB} and \ref{thm:localRS-LB}, we use ``skewed'' quadratics $f_i^m(x) = (L1_{x\leq 0}+\mu1_{x>0})\frac{x^2}{2} + z_i \nu x$, where $z_i = +1$ if $i \leq \frac{N}{2}$ and $z_i = -1$ otherwise.
 For $x \approx 0$, the imbalance results in a ``drift'' towards positive $x$, whose strength is approximately proportional to the absolute value of partial sums of random permutations over $\frac{N}{2}$ $+1$'s and $\frac{N}{2}$ $-1$'s.
 By averaging the sums over $M$ machines (minibatch $\randshuf$), their absolute values shrink by $\frac{1}{\sqrt{M}}$; in contrast, if each machine makes local updates (local $\randshuf$), the magnitude of the drift cannot be reduced with $M$, because we average after local iterates already have taken $B$ ``big'' steps.
 The proof uses techniques from \citet{rajput2020closing}. \end{proof} \begin{proposition}[Lower bound for local $\randshuf$: heterogeneous case] Suppose that local $\randshuf$ has parameters satisfying Assumption~\ref{assm:algo-param}.
 Additionally, assume that $B$ is a multiple of $2$ and $\kappa = \frac{L}{\mu} \geq 2$.
 Then, there exists a function $F \in \funcclsobj(L, \mu, 0, \tau, 1)$ such that for any constant step-size $\eta$,